mu-semtech/mu-project/README.md

 If we run `docker-compose rm` and then `docker-compose up` again, the delta service will be booting and already monitoring the changes that happen in the database!
 Of course we are not doing anything with them yet.
 So we will create a new micro-service just for this purpose.

 #### The mail-fetching microservice
 The next step is to build our mail handling microservice.
-To do this we create a new directory called `mail-service` in our platform base directory.
+To do this we create a new directory called `mail-service` in our base directory.
 Then we create a file in that directory called `Dockerfile`.
 We will start from a mu.semte.ch template to make developing this microservice that much quicker.
 Mu.semte.ch has templates for a bunch of languages ruby, javascript, python, … For this microservice we will go for python 2.7.
 To do this we simply need to create a `web.py` file which will serve as the location for our code.
 Next add the following to the Dockerfile:

 ```dockerfile
 # mail-service/Dockerfile